royersa/gameoflife/README.md

 - Tip 2: the UI won't work properly without a running backend.
 - Tip 3: You don't have to make any changes to the UI
 - Tip 4: The original state of the project is tagged as `start-state`
+- Tip 5: You can access the frontend by surfing to http://localhost:4200